-Marwa Fatafta and Alaa Tartir are the co-facilitators of this policy circle, which begins by collating the participants’ ideas on the three questions below.
-The circle will evolve to offer evidence-based analysis, which we will publish as it is produced.
-The policy circle begins by addressing these key questions: What governance model could ensure the full democratic representation and popular participation of the Palestinian people within and outside the Occupied Palestinian Territory (OPT)?
+Marwa Fatafta and Alaa Tartir are the co-facilitators of this Policy Circle, which kicked off with a brainstorming of ideas by the participants on these three questions: What governance model could ensure the full democratic representation and popular participation of the Palestinian people within and outside the Occupied Palestinian Territory (OPT)?
 How can we ensure that a new leadership and institutions are accountable to and meet the needs of the Palestinian people?
 How can we overcome the geographical and political fragmentation of Palestinians?

 While the analysts’ views vary, all begin from the premise that the Palestinian leadership – which many Palestinians consider corrupt, outdated, and/or serving only to suppress the Palestinian people’s quest for rights – must at the very least be restructured.